What Business Owners Need to Know About Global Supply Chains

 Supply Chain versus Logistics

-Logistics has a tighter focus – the moving (often multiple moves for any given commodity) and storing of goods between different stages and locales along the path of product development and production to final destination.
+3PL (Third-Party Logistics): Logistics has a tighter focus – the moving (often multiple moves for any given commodity) and storing of goods between different stages and locales along the path of product development and production to the final destination.

 Adapting to match the needs of clients to provide the most advantageous solutions for optimum supply chain performance is key to a successful partnership that can grow and prosper under prevailing and ensuing conditions.